Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

-We replicate the experiments of~\textcite{ConverseFilieriGopinathEtAl2020} who apply \SpaceScanner{} to quantify the robustness of ACAS~Xu network~\(N_{1,1}\)~\cite{KatzBarrettDillEtAl2017} under adversarial perturbations.
-As \textcite{ConverseFilieriGopinathEtAl2020}, we consider 25 reference inputs~---~five for each class~---~and allow these reference inputs to be perturbed in the first two dimensions by at most~\(5\%\) of the diameter of the input space in the respective dimension.
-To compute bounds on the output distribution, we bound the probability of each of the five ACAS~Xu classes for each of the 25 inputs.
-Since the ACAS~Xu training data is not publicly available, we sample the reference inputs randomly.
+\textbf{ACAS~Xu Robustness.} We replicate the experiments of~\textcite{ConverseFilieriGopinathEtAl2020} who apply \SpaceScanner{} to quantify the robustness of ACAS~Xu network~\(N_{1,1}\)~\cite{KatzBarrettDillEtAl2017} under adversarial perturbations.
+Overall, the experiment consists of 125 verification problems that concern the probability of obtaining a particular class for uniformly distributed perturbed inputs close to one of 25 reference input points.

-The mean runtime of \ProbBounds{} for these~125 verification problems is~18~seconds (median:~5.1s, maximum:~173.4s).
-Therefore, \ProbBounds{} substantially outperforms \SpaceScanner{}, for which \textcite{ConverseFilieriGopinathEtAl2020} report an average runtime of 33 minutes per verification problem while running their experiments on superior hardware. \Cref{sec:acasxu-robustness-additional} contains the full results.
+The mean runtime of \ProbBounds{} for these~125 instances is~22~seconds (median:~6s, maximum:~213s).
+In contrast, \textcite{ConverseFilieriGopinathEtAl2020} report a mean runtime of 33 minutes per instance for \SpaceScanner{} while running their experiments on superior hardware. \Cref{sec:acasxu-robustness-additional} contains more details on this experiment.

+\textbf{VCAS Correctness.} \Textcite{ZhangWangKwiatkowska2024} study whether a VCAS network correctly predicts to maintain course in a scenario where there is no risk of collision.
+Concretely, they verify whether the VCAS network provides the correct output at least~\(90\%\) of the time. \ToolName{} is able to prove this within~\(0.13\)s.
+In contrast, \PreimgApprox{} requires~\(16.42\)s for computing an unsound empirical lower bound on the probability of obtaining correct outputs.